 Over the years, I have found that the only thing which makes people extraordinary human beings is not their IQ or brilliant minds, but their ability to manage their time effectively.

-Watch an interview of any UPSC qualified candidate, and you will find that most of them were average students.
-They had neither topped the school nor did well in their academics, yet they can crack the most challenging exam in the nation.
+Watch an interview of any UPSC-qualified candidate, and you will find that most of them were average students.
+They had neither topped the school nor did well in their academics, yet they could crack the most challenging exam in the nation.

 Everyone has 24 hours a day, and the measure of success in personal and professional life can be determined by how good we are at staying disciplined throughout the day.

 Before taking down the road of helping students crack UGC-NET English Literature, I spent ample time understanding why some people can move to the top of any profession wherever they put their feet.
 At the same time, the rest of the people remain stuck even after spending decades in their profession.

 One of the biggest reasons some students do exceptionally well in their studies and later in their profession is their ability to deal with the overwhelming syllabus.

 Here are five ways you too can deal with an overwhelming English Literature syllabus and crack the exam sooner than other students.